Josh Lawrenson

 Joshua Anthony David Lawrenson (born 20 November 2002) is a cricketer who plays for Jersey.
+He was the first player to score a One Day International century for the country.

+Career

-In November 2019, he was named in Jersey's squad for the Cricket World Cup Challenge League B tournament in Oman.
+In November 2019, Lawrenson was named in Jersey's squad for the Cricket World Cup Challenge League B tournament in Oman.
 He made his List A debut, for Jersey against Italy, on 6 December 2019.

 In June 2022, he was named in Jersey's squad for the 2022 Uganda Cricket World Cup Challenge League B tournament.
 On 21 June 2022, in Jersey's match against Italy, Lawrenson scored his first century in List A cricket, with 102 not out.